As an Amazon Associate, I earn from qualifying purchases.

 Pro Tips/Recipe Notes

 • Use a lightweight but large(ish) saucepan.
-The first time I made this I used an enameled cast iron Dutch oven and it was bonkers awkward and heavy to pour the fudge one-handed.
+The first time I made this I used an enameled cast-iron Dutch oven, and it was bonkers awkward and heavy to pour the fudge into the baking dish.
 I now use this saucepan.

 • Need to use up some of the leftover evaporated milk?
 Try slow cooker hot chocolate.
 Or, just do like we do…and make another batch of fudge. 🙂